ElinaFF/PICO/index.md

 <details>
 <summary>Add a full custom algorithms (for expert)</summary>

-To add a full custom model, you need to add it to the comfiguration file located at ```metabodashboard/conf/SupportedModel.py```.
+To add a full custom model, you need to add it to the configuration file located at ```metabodashboard/conf/SupportedModel.py```.
 Add a dictionary containing the **NON-INSTANTIATED** class and the param grid.
 Format is the following (change only the attribute \_xxx\_)
 ```Python
   "_Printed_name_": {